 Bum marketing is the poor man’s advertising.
 It doesn’t cost any money but takes time to get your site in front of people searching.
 Basically you will use a strategy of writing articles, blogs, and on forums to get more links going back to your site.
 If you do this correctly it will increase your ranking within Google’s organic search results.

-A note of caution, if you live in a major metropolitan area such as New York, or San Francisco you may not benefit from doing this due to the high level of competition.
+A note of caution, if you live in a major metropolitan area, such as New York or San Francisco, you may not benefit from doing this due to the high level of competition.
 Then again, if you have nothing but time to write articles all day long it may work well for you no matter where you are.
 It depends on how specific your keywords are and how well you’ve defined your niche market.
 You can find out information about it by doing searches or once again by using the affiliate sites found on the internet.

-Most importantly before you start there are a couple of key things to know.
+Most importantly, before you start there are a couple of key things to know.
 First, you can’t just post in any forum.
 It has to be highly relevant to your subject matter.
 Wedding forums are good, photography forums work as well.
 Second, don’t just post gibberish.
 Post meaningful content that helps people out.
 Just make sure to include your keywords within the content.
 You can usually include a link back to your site within your signature or within your text.
-If you are allowed to post a link within your text back to your site don’t just use a link like “here” use your keywords like “Pensacola wedding photography”.
+If you are allowed to post a link within your text back to your site don’t just use a link like “here”; use your keywords like “Pensacola wedding photography”.
 It matters to the search engines doing the indexing.
-Lastly, don’t quite.
-I’ve been doing bum marketing along with paid for marketing for years and I never stop.
+Lastly, don’t quit.
+I’ve been doing bum marketing along with paid for marketing for years, and I never stop.
 If you want to stay on top you have to be vigilant.

 The Wedding Photographer’s Geico